 Horror story #1: Overpaying by $648,000 on a lease

-To her surprise, the contract showed that rent should have been fully abated on every anniversary of the lease.
+Turns out the contract showed that rent should have been fully abated on every anniversary of the lease.
 Every 12th month, she should have had free rent.
 There was nothing in Excel to trigger her to change the lease payment to $0 after 12 months.
-As you can see, the results were costly.
-Because it alerted her to the problem, our software paid for itself just by resolving that one issue.
+Crazy expensive mistake, right?
+Because our software caught it, it more than paid for itself right there.

 Horror story #2: Missing $2 million after an acquisition

-As part of our implementation process, our clients work with accountants specialized in lease accounting to review their leases.
+When clients switch over to our system, they work with lease accounting experts as part of the implementation process.
 During this process, we discovered that the acquired bank had a $2 million tenant improvement allowance that was transferable in the event of a sale.
-But the acquiring bank never got that money.
+But the acquiring bank never got that money because it was buried in Excel with no flags.
+The buying bank never even knew about it!

 Horror story #3: Escalating payments too soon and overpaying by $79,000